zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/access/rules/device/device.md

 {% $markdoc.frontmatter.description %}. {% .lead %}

-A condition based on the **Device Access Rule** will validate if the browser agent matches one of the selected device types, `Mobile`, `Table`, or `Desktop`.
-For more complex logic validation combine multiple rules instead.
+The Device Access Rule evaluates whether the browser agent matches one of the selected device types, `Mobile`, `Table`, or `Desktop`.

 {% callout type="warning" title="Limited Detection" %}
 Notice that browser detection is not always accurate, users can setup their browser to mimic other agents.